jsonx-org/java/validator/README.md

 ## Abstract

-This document specifies the <ins>JSONx Binding Validator</ins>, which offers facilities for validating JSON documents agains a [JSD schema][schema].
+This document specifies the <ins>JSONx Validator</ins>, which offers facilities for validating JSON documents agains a [JSD schema][schema].

 ## Table of Contents